aniketkumar1855-rgb/OCT/README.md

         <div class="contact-container">
             <div class="contact-info">
                 <h3>Ready to Remove the Admin Trap?</h3>
                 <p>Schedule a free HR infrastructure audit.
-We'll analyze your current state, identify risks, and recommend the right engagement model for your business.</p>
+Otocinclus will analyze your current state, highlight risks, and recommend the right engagement model for your business.</p>

                 <div class="contact-details">
                     <div class="contact-item">